Introduction to IUCLID

 - Re-using dossier header information when creating an update (to avoid re-entering information related to the dossier)

-- October 2017 (Service Release 4), can include format changes
+- October 2017 (Service Release 4), including format changes

 - Other user requirements currently not prioritised